UCSC-REAL/DS2/README.md

 ## Step 1.
 LLM-prompt-based Rating

 In this project, we use three labeling models to generate rating scores, including GPT-4o-mini, Mistral-7B-Instruct-v0.3, LLaMA-3.1-8B-Instruct.
-In particular, we can use the GPT API call to generate the model answers by executing the code
+In particular, we can use the GPT API call to generate the model answers by executing the code located in the `LLM_scoring` path:
 ```
-LLM_Scoring/labeling_datasets_api.sh
+bash labeling_datasets_api.sh
 ```
 For open-source models such as LLaMA and Mistral, one can submit the jobs via launcher to the cluster, i.e.,
 ```